 Ronnie's works first appeared in Papunya Tula exhibitions during the 1970s, and later in commercial art galleries in Sydney and Melbourne throughout the 1980s.
 He won the Alice Springs Art Prize in 1988 and this was followed by successive solo exhibitions at Gallery Gabrielle Pizzi in 1989 and 1990.

-From the mid 1990s Ronnie Tjampitjinpa began painting for a wide array of dealers, only occasionally returning to work with Papunya Tula.
-Even though Ronnie frequently worked for other dealers Papunya Tula organised solo exhibitions for him at Alcaston Gallery Melbourne in 1995 and Utopia Art Sydney in 1994,1996, 1997 and 2002, and in 2004 was elected Chairman of the company.
-His work has been included in major survey exhibitions in Australia and overseas including a solo retrospective in 2015 at the Art Gallery of NSW yet he has mostly eschewed the trappings of fame and fortune by dividing his time between working as a painter and his ceremonial obligations.
+From the mid-1990s, Ronnie Tjampitjinpa began painting for a wide array of dealers, only occasionally returning to work with Papunya Tula.
+Even though Ronnie frequently worked for other dealers, Papunya Tula organised solo exhibitions for him at Alcaston Gallery Melbourne in 1995 and Utopia Art Sydney in 1994,1996, 1997 and 2002.
+In 2004 he was elected Chairman of the company.
+His work has been included in major survey exhibitions in Australia and overseas - including a solo retrospective in 2015 at the Art Gallery of NSW - yet he has mostly eschewed the trappings of fame and fortune by dividing his time between working as a painter and performing his ceremonial obligations.
 Able to earn money wherever he goes, Ronnie is the quintessential modern nomad, familiarly known across a wide expanse of country as he constantly travels in his four-wheel drive with his spears tied on the roof.